 So is Facebook a social media responsibility?
 PR?
 Content?
 And does your staff communicate effectively in your organization to drive an integrated approach?

-Lieb goes on to explain that media convergence is evident across all manner of platforms and channels — not just the “biggies” marketers talk about most often.
+Lieb goes on to explain that paid, earned and owned media convergence is evident across all manner of platforms and channels — not just the “biggies” marketers talk about most often.
 For instance:

 - Native advertising from companies like OneSpot redefines the concept of ad units, delivering sponsored content “in-stream” with editorial content or within rich-media ads.